zagaran/sample-django-app/readme.md

 `# START_FEATURE` and `# END_FEATURE` comments from the codebase.
 Following that, you should run `pip-compile`.

-The follwing is a list of tagged features in this repo:
+The following is a list of tagged features in this repo:

 ```
 bootstrap_messages
 django_social
 crispy_forms
+django_react
+debug_toolbar
+sentry
 ```

 The codebase also has a number of reference examples.
 These are all marked with the comment: